dd-mm17/RetroGSF/README.md

 <br>

-Predict and evaluates a solvent for a retrosynthesized reaction
+Predict and evaluates a solvent for a retrosynthesized reaction.

 ## 🔥 Usage